 Analysis:

-Continue park and facility reinvestments through the completion of IRP projects.
+Continue park and facility reinvestments through the completion of IRP projects. - Replace five Trailers for the Parks and Public Spaces Division - In process

-- Purchase banners for the holiday season.
+- Purchase holiday decor for the holiday season - Complete

 Impact: